 Notes and building codes

-2) Many locations amend standard building codes to address conditions and/or elements specific to their area.
+1) Many locations amend standard building codes to address conditions and/or elements specific to their area.
 Building codes can also vary depending on the version adopted by any given building department.
 With so many variations in place, it is impossible for any one set of plans to suit all codes in all locations or reproduce all code information into the plans, regardless of a suppliers claimed guarantees.

 In some cases, we can provide additional drawings upon request.
 Anything not listed above will not be included in the standard plan package.